 Before I go on, let me take a quick detour: In high school, I had an eccentric SAT tutor named Erol.
 He was a big, mischievous and smelly man from Trinidad — picture a kind of genie who let himself go.

 Anyway, Erol once asked me if I knew what the only thing faster than light was.
 When I couldn’t think of anything, he said “thought.”
 The speed of thought is faster than the speed of light?
 With the right metrics and measuring tools, thought is probably faster than light.
 And today I was convinced of that.

 Back to biting off my orthodontist’s finger.
 So, he’s just asked me a question that I can’t really answer because my mouth is stuck open and my tongue is sticking out.
-I have about three seconds to figure out how I’m going to respond.
-My first option is to answer with an “ahh” or an “uhh” — the only sounds that I could make given the situation.
-My second option is to make no sound — I’d instead raise an eyebrow or wrinkle my forehead to acknowledge the question.
-My third option is to speak, but this would interrupt my orthodontist’s work.
+I had about three seconds to figure out how I’m going to respond.
+My first option was to answer with an “ahh” or an “uhh” — the only sounds that I could make given the situation.
+My second option was to make no sound — I’d instead raise an eyebrow or wrinkle my forehead to acknowledge the question.
+My third option was to speak, but this would interrupt my orthodontist’s work.
 I’d also run the risk of grazing his fingers with my teeth as my mouth began to form words.

 During my three-second window, I chose option three.
 Let me walk you through my decision-making process: